Kallirroi/personalwebsite/content/blog/samtous/index.md

 ---
 title: samtous.wtf
 date: "2015-05-06T23:46:37.121Z"
-description: freelance web design and development
+description: A freelance web design and development project for a young architect.
-index: 9
+index: 14
 ---